-- Line management responsibility for safety: Line management is directly responsible for the protection of the workers, the public, and the environment. - Clear roles and responsibilities: Clear and unambiguous lines of authority and responsibility for ensuring safety are established and maintained at all organizational levels within the Department and its contractors. - Competence commensurate with responsibilities: Personnel possess the experience, knowledge, skills, and abilities that are necessary to discharge their responsibilities. - Balanced priorities: Resources are effectively allocated to address safety, programmatic,
+- Line management responsibility for safety: Line management is directly responsible for the protection of the workers, the public, and the environment. - Clear roles and responsibilities: Clear and unambiguous lines of authority and responsibility for ensuring safety are established and maintained at all organizational levels within the Department and its contractors. - Competence commensurate with responsibilities: Personnel possess the experience, knowledge, skills, and abilities that are necessary to discharge their responsibilities. - Balanced priorities: Resources are effectively allocated to address safety, programmatic, and operational considerations.
+Protecting the workers, the public, and the environment is a priority whenever activities are planned and performed.

-- and operational considerations.
-Protecting the workers, the public, and the environment is a priority whenever activities are planned and performed. - Identification of safety standards and requirements: Before work is performed, the associated hazards are evaluated and an agreedupon set of safety standards and requirements is established which, if properly implemented, will provide adequate assurance that the workers, public, and environment are protected from adverse consequences. - Hazard controls tailored to work being performed: Administrative and engineering controls to prevent and mitigate hazards shall be tailored to the work being performed and associated hazards. - Operations authorization: The conditions and requirements to be satisfied for operations to be initiated and conducted shall be clearly established and agreed upon.
+- Identification of safety standards and requirements: Before work is performed, the associated hazards are evaluated and an agreed-upon set of safety standards and requirements is established which, if properly implemented, will provide adequate assurance that the workers, public, and environment are protected from adverse consequences. - Hazard controls tailored to work being performed: Administrative and engineering controls to prevent and mitigate hazards shall be tailored to the work being performed and associated hazards. - Operations authorization: The conditions and requirements to be satisfied for operations to be initiated and conducted shall be clearly established and agreed upon.

-The integrated processes within ISMS contributed to BNL achieving ISO 14001 registration.
+The integrated processes within ISMS contribute to BNL maintaining its ISO 14001 registration.
 The ISO 14001 Standard is globally recognized and defines the structure of an organization's EMS for purposes of improving environmental performance.
 The process-based structure of the ISO 14001 Standard is based on the "Plan-Do-Check-Act" improvement cycle.
 The ISO 14001 standard requires an organization to develop a policy, create plans to implement the policy, implement the plans, check progress and take corrective actions, and review the system periodically to ensure its continuing suitability, adequacy, and effectiveness.

 The Laboratory has been officially registered to the ISO 14001 Standard since 2001.
 The Laboratory was the first DOE Office of Science Laboratory to achieve this registration.
 The certification requires the Laboratory to undergo annual audits by an accredited, third-party registrar to assure that the system is maintained.
-BNL's external certification organization, ERM Certification Verification Services, conducted an external certification audit of BNL's conformance to the ISO 14001 Standard in July 2021.
-The certification audit identified one nonconformance regarding the independence of the Internal Assessment, but determined that the Laboratory was in full conformance to the Standard and, therefore, reissued BNL's certification to the standard on September 22, 2021.
+BNL's external certification organization, ERM Certification Verification Services, conducted an external surveillance audit of BNL's conformance to the ISO 14001 Standard in August 2022 with no nonconformances, verifying the Laboratory's continued conformance to the Standard.
+BNL's certification to the standard remains valid until September 27, 2024.